 Qualifications for Medicaid in Colorado

-Home and Community Based Services (HCBS) is a Medicaid program that pays for help in the home, adult day care, and assisted living.
-It serves elderly and blind or disabled individuals who require Long-term care services.
-The intent is to serve this population in a home or appropriate community setting that is more cost effective than a nursing home.
+Home and Community Based Services intends to serve this population in a home or appropriate community setting that is more cost effective than a larger facility.
 The individual must have the same medical level of need as one who requires nursing home care.
-Services are arranged by the Single Entry Point (SEP) agency that assigns a case manager to coordinate and monitor services.
+Services are arranged by the Single Entry Point (SEP) agency.
 HCBS does not provide 24-hour help.
-The cost of all combined services must be less than Medicaid's payment for nursing home care.
-There is a yearly cap on the amount the state spends on an individual, usually a third of comparable nursing homes costs.
+The cost of all combined services must be less than Medicaid's estimated payment for nursing home care.

 Services Available Under HCBS